-Judicial Review from Decisions of the NSW Workers Compensation Commission and the NSW Motor Accidents Authority ("MAA")
+Judicial Review of Decisions of the NSW Workers Compensation Commission and the NSW Motor Accidents Authority ("MAA")

-There appears to be a "sunrise industry" in New South Wales (as Emilios Kyrou wrote of the then "new administrative law" in the federal area (1987 NSW Law Society Journal 45)) for both personal injury lawyers and administrative law lawyers.
+This is the largest component of the "sunrise industry" in New South Wales, particularly for personal injury lawyers and administrative law lawyers.
 After the 1999 amendments to the State motor accidents legislation, a large part of binding decision-making is now undertaken by (expert) statutory "non-curial" decision makers.

-Doctors (as medical assessors) make binding determinations of causation and extent of injury and experienced personal injury lawyers (as claims and resolution service assessors) make determinations binding on the insurers as to damages (see, the Motor Accidents Compensation Act 1999(NSW)).
+Doctors (appointed as "medical assessors") make binding determinations of the extent of injury, and experienced personal injury lawyers (appointed as "claims and resolution service assessors") make determinations binding on the insurers as to damages (see, the Motor Accidents Compensation Act 1999 (NSW)).
 The same is the case in the workers compensation area where the Compensation Court was abolished and entirely replaced by a statutory "Commission" - (see, Workplace Injury Management and Workers Compensation Act 1998 (NSW) and the Workers Compensation Act 1987 (NSW)).

-There is not a lot left here for the courts to do, when binding executive personal injury decisions are made - apart from judicial review.
+There is not a lot left here for the courts to do, when binding executive personal injury decisions are made - apart from exercising its supervisory jurisdiction in judicial review proceedings.

 Some recent cases (amongst many) are as follows.

 In Campbelltown City Council v Vegan [2004] NSWSC 1129, Wood CJ at CL held that the provisions in the State workers' compensation legislation providing for an appeal to an appeal panel by way of "review" of the original medical assessment (including a review of a medical assessor's binding determination on medical conditions) gave rise, in the context of the relevant legislation, to a hearing "de novo".
 In Campbelltown City Council v Vegan [2006] NSWCA 284, the NSW Court of Appeal effectively overturned that decision (but stopped short of formally doing so).
 Handley JA (with McColl JA agreeing) equated the nature of the appeal to the Appeal Panel with an appeal "in the strict sense" to a superior court, with the aim being to redress error of the court below.
 Of the workers compensation medical Appeal Panel, His Honour said (at [17]-[18]):

 "Administrative appeals were unknown, or relatively unknown, in Australia and Britain in 1950, but are now common in both jurisdictions.
 Parliament by providing for such appeals must be taken to have intended that an appeal to a superior administrative body should be similar to an appeal to a superior court.

 Since an appeal is a means of redressing or correcting an error of the primary decision maker a successful appeal should produce the correct decision, that is the decision the original decision maker should have made.
 It is therefore an inherent feature of the appellate process that the appellate decision maker exercises, within the limits of the right of appeal, the jurisdiction or power of the original decision maker."